The Loyal Subject: Sources

 Scholars have devoted significant attention to the question of Fletcher's sources for his play.
 Fletcher modeled his play on an earlier work by Thomas Heywood titled The Royal King and the Loyal Subject, first published in 1637 but written two or three decades earlier.
 He also used a play by Lope de Vega called El gran duque de Moscovia, written c.
 1613.
 An extensive study of the relationship between the plays of Fletcher and Lope de Vega and their background in Russian history has been published by Ervin Brody.
+The setting may also have been inspired by his uncle Giles Fletcher the elder's treatise Of the Russe Commonwealth, published 1591 after the author's diplomatic work in Russia.

 In the Restoration

 The play was both revived and adapted after the London theatres re-opened with the Restoration (1660), as were many of Fletcher's plays.
 On 18 August 1660, Samuel Pepys saw a production that featured Edward Kynaston, the last of the famous boy actors of the century, in the role of the Duke's sister.
 (Pepys thought that Kynaston "made the loveliest lady that ever I saw in my life, only her voice not very good.")
 The Loyal Subject was one of the first dramas staged by Thomas Betterton, and was one of his earliest successes.
 Fletcher's play was adapted into a version titled The Faithful General by a woman who identified herself as M. N.; among other changes, she shifted the setting from Russia to Byzantium.
 Her version was acted and printed in 1706.
 Thomas Sheridan made a prose adaptation that was staged in Dublin.